lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 The ViewModel tier provides the application’s interface for client interaction and business logic, bridging the model (data) with the controller (API endpoints):

 	1. Controllers:
 	• NeedController handles HTTP requests related to Need entities.
-	•	It uses REST endpoints (GET, POST, PUT, DELETE) for CRUD operations and return appropriate ResponseEntity objects, managing HTTP status codes based on the success or failure of each operation.
+	  It uses REST endpoints (GET, POST, PUT, DELETE) for CRUD operations and return appropriate ResponseEntity objects, managing HTTP status codes based on the success or failure of each operation.
+	• UserController handles HTTP requests related to users.
+	  It allows you to perform CRUD operations to manage the users of the system.
+	• AuthController allows users to either login to the system, or register as a new user.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View